vmpr0be/vmpr0be.github.io/content/post/hxp_orakel.md

 ![orakel-von-hxp banner](https://github.com/vmpr0be/vmpr0be.github.io/blob/main/static/images/orakel-von-hxp.webp?raw=true)
 *orakel-von-hxp challenge banner*

-As you can see, the challenge author decided to include a hint: ***The flag is continuously input on UART1***, will be useful for later.
+As you can see, the challenge author decided to include a hint: ***The flag is continuously input on UART1***, which will be useful later.

-This is an embedded device challenge, the microcontroller used is [lm3s6965](https://www.ti.com/product/LM3S6965) which uses an [ARM Cortex-M3](https://de.wikipedia.org/wiki/Arm_Cortex-M3) cpu, aka ARM architecture.
+This is an embedded device challenge, the microcontroller used is [lm3s6965](https://www.ti.com/product/LM3S6965) which uses an [ARM Cortex-M3](https://de.wikipedia.org/wiki/Arm_Cortex-M3) CPU (ARM architecture).

-Within the tarball file downloaded we find most importantly:
+Within the downloaded tarball file we find most importantly:
 - The source code of the firmware located in `src/src`.
 - Compilation and emulation script at `src/start.py`.

 #### Emulation

-The challenge uses qemu for emulation, we can find it here in the `src/start.py` python script file:
+The challenge uses QEMU for emulation, we can find it here in the `src/start.py` Python script:

 ```python
 os.execvp("qemu-system-arm", [